Search Engine Optimization (SEO)

 Search Engine Optimization (SEO) is rather basic at its core:

-Make sure a website is setup to receive top listing in search results, such as on Google.
+Make sure a website is setup to receive top listing in results on search engines, such as on Google.

-The closer to the top ten search results a website receives, the better odds that site will have receiving relevant traffic to the website.
+The closer a website places in the top ten search results, the better odds that site receives relevant traffic to the website.

 There's a misconception by many business owners, that SEO is complex, requires special assistance, and should cost a lot of money.